nitesh-data/nitesh-data/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=nitesh-data&color=blue)

----

-## 🎯 Future Goals

-✨ Build a portfolio of econometric research projects
-✨ Contribute to open-source data science projects
-✨ Publish research papers on applied econometrics
-✨ Develop tools for economic data analysis
-✨ Land an internship in quantitative analysis or data science

----

 **Thanks for visiting my profile!
 Feel free to reach out if you'd like to collaborate on data science or econometrics projects.** 🤝